Chapter 7 : 6- The Game Begins

 Background: Font color:

 “Hetlim’s idea.”
 Albert replied with a sigh.
-“He demanded we had at least three higher ranking Aurors as your security.
-But now we are all here, shall we?”
+“He demanded we had at least three Chief ranking Aurors as your security.
+But, hey-ho, no point complaining about spilt fire-whiskey when there’s a fresh bottle of it in the Minister’s box; shall we?”
 And Albert led the way towards the Ministers box.

-As they made their way up the carpeted stairs, they heard the announcement for all campers to take their place in the stands and by the time they reached the Ministers’ box, Harry was surprised at how quickly the stadium was filling up.
+As they made their way up the carpeted stairs, they heard the announcement for all campers to take their place in the stands and by the time they reached the purple velvet lined Ministers’ box, Harry was surprised at how quickly the stadium was filling up.
 Harry took his position next to Kingsley with Albert and Dawlish next to each other at the other end of the box.
-After nearly forty-five minutes the stadium was packed with thousands of wizards and witches, all of whom were waiting for the match to begin.
+After nearly forty-five minutes the stadium was packed with thousands of Wizards and Witches from all over the world, all of whom were waiting for the match to begin.

-All of a sudden, what looked like fireworks burst from different sides of the pitch and when the jets of orange light reached the top of the stadium, they exploded with the sound of canon fire and the players of the Chudley Cannons each appeared from the centre of the sparks.
-They flew into the centre of the stadium where they collided with each other but instead of there being a thud and falling Quidditch players, they exploded with another loud canon like explosion.
+Nearly an hour later, what looked like fireworks burst from different sides of the pitch but when the jets of orange light reached the top of the stadium, they exploded with the sound of canon fire and the players of the Chudley Cannons each appeared from the centre of the sparks.
+They flew into the centre of the stadium where they collided with each other but instead of there being a thud and falling Quidditch players, they exploded with another loud canon like explosion and a cloud of orange smoke and fire.

-With roars of screams and applauds, the seven players of the Chudley Canons came out from of the flames resulting from the explosion and went to their side of the pitch, the bright orange members of the audience chanting their team on.
+With roars of screams and applauds, the seven players of the Chudley Canons dived out from of the flames and went to their side of the pitch, the bright orange members of the audience chanting their team on.

 “Ladies and gentlemen!”
 Said the commentator with the help of a magically enhanced voice.
 “Welcome to the Two Thousand and Seven British and Irish Quidditch League Final between the Chudley Cannons,” There was a loud cry of applause from the Chudley Cannon supporters.
 “And the Holy Head Harpies!”
 Again there was a thunderous applause which included Harry who was given a look by Albert who seemed amused by Harry’s reaction to his wife’s team.